DistFlow Extensions for AC Transmission Systems: Derivation of the Relaxations

 The DistFlow (DF) model is a non-convex power flow model originally developed in \cite{19266} and later the Convex DistFlow (CDF) model was proposed in \cite{6102366}.
 Both DF and CDF were originally designed for radial topologies, however, \cite{6507355,6507352} show that they can be interpreted as a phase-angle relaxation of the meshed AC power flow and hence are applicable to the study of meshed power networks.
 This section presents a novel derivation of the DF model and its relaxation from first principles.
 The value of this derivation is to establish a clear connection between \refacpf~and the CDF model.

 The DistFlow model \cite{19266} can be derived utilizing three key insights.
-First, replace the line flow equations \eqref{eq:line_s} with their alternate formulation based on line loss \eqref{eq:v_loss} and voltage drop \eqref{eq:v_drop}.
+First, replace the line flow equations \eqref{eq:line_s} with their alternate formulation based on line loss \eqref{eq:v_loss} and voltage magnitude difference \eqref{eq:v_drop}.
 Second, lift the model into the space of bus voltages and line currents (i.e. the $L$-space),

 Third, use the absolute square of power property \eqref{eq:asp} to strengthen the $L$-space relaxation, as follows,

 This establishes the non-convex DF model.
 The convex relaxation, CDF, is obtained by relaxing \eqref{eq:asp_l_ncvx} to an inequality \cite{6102366},